uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_properties.rst

    smhandle
       Initialized sparse matrix handle.

-   property_value
-      Matrix property to set.
+   properties_mask
+      Matrix properties to set.
+The mask must be composed of one or multiple values from ``oneapi::mkl::sparse::matrix_property`` combined with the
+      bitwise-or operator ``|``.
+Properties can be reset with a mask of 0.

 .. container:: section

    .. rubric:: Return Values

-   Return whether the property was set to the backend's handle.
+   Return whether the properties were set to the backend's handle.
 A backend may not have equivalent properties.

 .. container:: section